muhanzhang/pytorch_DGCNN/README.md

 Installation
 ------------

-This implementation is based on Hanjun Dai's PyTorch version of structure2vec.
-Please first unzip the pytorch_structure2vec-master.zip by
+This implementation is based on Hanjun Dai's structure2vec graph backend.
+Under the "lib/" directory, type

-    unzip pytorch_structure2vec-master.zip

-Then, under the "pytorch_structure2vec-master/s2vlib/" directory, type

     make -j4

-to build the necessary c++ backend.
+to compile the necessary c++ files.

 After that, under the root directory of this repository, type

     ./run_DGCNN.sh

-to run DGCNN on dataset DD with default settings.
+to run DGCNN on dataset MUTAG with the default setting.

 Or type